netblue30/firejail/README.md

               Print program version and exit.

        [directory]
               One  or  more  directories in user home to test for read access.
+              ~/.ssh and ~/.gnupg are tested by default.

 OUTPUT
        For each sandbox detected we print the following line: